 The Nomination Committee shall review the structure, size, composition and diversity of the Board and assess whether any vacancy of the Board has been created or is expected on a regular basis.
-The Nomination Committee may identify potential candidate(s) to the Board by using various methods but not limited to, considering recommendations from the Board or Senior Management.
+The Nomination Committee may identify potential candidate(s) to the Board by using various methods but not limited to, making full use of intermediary agencies for identifying qualified Director candidate(s) at the Company's expenses and/or considering recommendations from the Board or Senior Management.
+The Nomination Committee should follow the selection criteria below to assess the potential candidate(s) by reference to his/her personal information in the prescribed form.
+The Nomination Committee shall undertake adequate due diligence regarding such individuals and make recommendations for the Board's consideration and approval.
+The Board shall have the final decision on all matters relating to its recommendation of candidates to stand for election at a general meeting of the Company.